gocardless/theatre/README.md

 # Theatre [![CircleCI](https://circleci.com/gh/gocardless/theatre.svg?style=svg)](https://circleci.com/gh/gocardless/theatre)

-This project contains my personal experiments with Kubernetes operators.
-The aim is to trial several methods of implementing operators and arrive at a development environment that is welcoming to developers who are unfamiliar with this type of development.

-The following checklist details my aims for exploring operator development generally, separate from the features I intend to provide via the CRDs in this
-package:
+This project contains GoCardless Kubernetes extensions, mostly in the form of operators and admission controller webhooks.
+The aim of this project is to provide a space to write Kubernetes extensions where:

+1. Doing the right thing is easy; it is difficult to make mistakes!
+2. Each category of Kubernetes extension has a well defined implementation pattern
+3. Writing meaningful tests is easy, with minimal boilerplate

+## TODO

+Theatre is under active development and we're still working out what works best for this type of software development.
+Below is an on-going list of TODOs that would help us move toward our three primary goals:

 - [x] Verify all API groups are registered
 - [x] Integrate Kubernetes events with logging
+- [x] Investigate installing webhooks: can we test admission webhooks with the integration test suite?
 - [ ] Use caching informers to power controllers
 - [x] Unit/integration testing
 - [ ] Acceptance testing with real kubernetes